 Almost everyone likes dogs.
-Those of us who own a dog know that they are not just our pet, they are a member of our family.
+Those of us who own a dog know that they are not just our pets, they are a member of our family.

 Dogs are wonderful companions and comrades always up for an exciting adventure.
 Our dogs make us laugh with their silly antics, show us how to have fun, and even comfort us when we really need a friend.

 Canines have a sense of when our souls need to be soothed.
 Dogs also make us cry when they are ill or, heaven forbid, they pass away leaving an empty void in our lives.

 Some people love dogs, but unfortunately, just being around them causes many uncomfortable symptoms that make them back away, instead of giving a fluffy, excited mutt a big hug and patting down, while receiving big sloppy kisses.

 You may be one of these people who are longing for a dog but have trouble being within inches of one.

 This post is all about being allergic to dogs.
 Included will be signs of being allergic to dogs and I will answer your question, “Can I stop being allergic to dogs?”